stclib/STC/README.md

 ---
 ## Usage
 STC containers have similar functionality to C++ STL standard containers.
 All containers except for a few, like **cstr** and **cbits** are generic/templated.
-No type casting is done, so containers are type-safe like templated types in C++.
-However, the specification of template parameters are naturally different.
-In STC, you specify template parameters by `#define` before including the container:
+No type casting is used, so containers are type-safe like templated types in C++.
+However, to specify template parameters with STC, you define them as macros prior to including the container:
 ```c
 #define i_type Floats  // Container type name; unless defined name would be cvec_float
 #define i_val float    // Container element type